Legal Insurance

 Enjoy an easier buying experience with the help of a real estate attorney

-A real estate attorney can be an invaluable resource during the home-buying process, but they come at a cost.
+A real estate attorney can be an invaluable resource during the home-buying process, but their legal services come at a cost.
 With that in mind, take some time to learn more about your employee benefits and determine if you have access to a legal insurance plan.
-That way, you can avoid costly missteps, mitigate issues quickly, and have a trusted guide each step of the way.
+That way, you can avoid costly missteps, mitigate issues quickly, and have a trusted legal counsel each step of the way.

 Prepare for Open Enrollment